 Private investigators are professionals who are good at finding information.
 Someone hires them to make findings of some other third party.

 Attorneys, insurance claims adjusters, employers, human resources managers, parents, employees, landlords, and people who use dating sites are all those who frequently request social media investigations from private investigators.

-Additionally, they can also interview friends, family members, associates, and neighbors to learn more about the person or find out where they might be.
-Any of this information can be used to build a case and to find out as much as possible about the subject they’re keeping an eye on.
-They can gather the information over some time and then report back to the person who hired them with all of the information they have found.
+They can also interview friends, family members, associates, and neighbors to learn more about the person or find out where they might be.
+Any of this information can be used to build a case and find out as much as possible about the subject they’re examining.
+They can gather the information over time and then report back to the person who hired them with all the information they have found.

-The traditional way private investigators go about their business usually involves gathering evidence through surveillance, physical evidence such as written documents, or pictures such as those that law enforcement agencies use.
+The traditional way private investigators do their business usually involves gathering evidence through surveillance, physical evidence such as written documents, or pictures such as those that law enforcement agencies use.

 Statistics show that more than 81% of US residents use social media sites regularly.
 Up to 79% of adults in the United States use Facebook almost every day.

 The most popular social media sites include:

 - Tumblr, and others.

 The number of social media account users worldwide has reached almost 3 billion.
 It’s important to know that only 1 billion people used social networks in 2010.
 This is more than a 100% increase and more than double the initial social media accounts that were in existence a decade ago.